kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 ## Recovering the Initial idm_admin Account

-By default the idm_admin has no password, and can not be accessed.
+By default the idm_admin user has no password, and can not be accessed.
 You should recover it with the admin (system admin) account.
 We recommend the use of "reset_credential" as it provides a high strength, random, machine only password.